Chinatown: 1970s to the present

 By the late 1970s, refugees and exiles from the Vietnam War played a significant part in the redevelopment of Chinatowns in developed Western countries.
 As a result, many existing Chinatowns have become pan-Asian business districts and residential neighborhoods.
 By contrast, most Chinatowns in the past had been largely inhabited by Chinese from southeastern China.

 In 2001, the events of September 11 resulted in a mass migration of about 14,000 Chinese workers from Manhattan's Chinatown to Montville, Connecticut, due to the fall of the garment industry.
 Chinese workers transitioned to casino jobs fueled by the development of the Mohegan Sun casino.

 In 2012, Tijuana's Chinatown formed as a result of availability of direct flights to China.
 The La Mesa District of Tijuana was formerly a small enclave, but has tripled in size as a result of direct flights to Shanghai.
 It has an ethnic Chinese population rise from 5,000 in 2009 to roughly 15,000 in 2012, overtaking Mexicali's Chinatown as the largest Chinese enclave in Mexico.

 The New York metropolitan area, consisting of New York City, Long Island, and nearby areas within the states of New York, New Jersey, Connecticut, and Pennsylvania, is home to the largest Chinese-American population of any metropolitan area within the United States and the largest Chinese population outside of China, enumerating an estimated 893,697 in 2017, and including at least 12 Chinatowns, including nine in New York City proper alone.
-Steady immigration from Mainland China, both legal and illegal, has fueled Chinese-American population growth in the New York metropolitan area.
+Steady immigration from mainland China, both legal and illegal, has fueled Chinese-American population growth in the New York metropolitan area.
 New York's status as an alpha global city, its extensive mass transit system, and the New York metropolitan area's enormous economic marketplace are among the many reasons it remains a major international immigration hub.
-The Manhattan Chinatown contains the largest concentration of ethnic Chinese in the Western hemisphere, and the Flushing Chinatown in Queens has become the world's largest Chinatown, though it has also emerged as the epicenter of organized prostitution in the United States.
+The Manhattan Chinatown contains the largest concentration of ethnic Chinese in the Western Hemisphere, and the Flushing Chinatown in Queens has become the world's largest Chinatown.

 The COVID-19 pandemic has adversely affected tourism and business in Chinatown, San Francisco and Chinatown, Chicago, Illinois as well as others worldwide.